Origin II (Comics) | Review

 Character dialogue serves the story's more action-oriented pace.
 Logan speaks minimally, communicating through behavior rather than words.
 Clara's conversations carry the emotional weight, serving as the reader's guide through Logan's mindset and motivations.

 The volume culminates in Logan's escape and the destruction of Essex's research facility.
-However, the damage to his psyche proves irreversible.
-Logan emerges more feral than ever, with Clara representing his only remaining connection.
+However, the damage to his psyche proves irreversible and lasting.
+Logan emerges more feral than ever, with Clara representing his only remaining connection to humanity and compassion.

 Artwork and Writing